 Explanatory note: for a multi-year or multi-edition sanction to remain valid for future editions, future editions must not have arrangements in place which are less than what was in place for the previously sanctioned editions.
-For clarity, the ICC may also issue an ICC NOC on a multi-year or multi-edition basis if it considers it appropriate.

-2.6 In determining whether or not to grant sanction under Article 2.1, the ICC and its National Cricket Federations shall act in accordance with their obligations as custodians of the sport, and shall comply with all applicable laws relating to the proper exercise of regulatory powers by a sports governing body.
+In determining whether or not to grant sanction under Article 2.1, the ICC and its National Cricket Federations shall act in accordance with their obligations as custodians of the sport, and shall comply with all applicable laws relating to the proper exercise of regulatory powers by a sports governing body.